incountry/sdk-nodejs/README.md

 #### Custom encryption

-SDK supports the ability to provide custom encryption/decryption methods if you decide to use your own algorithm instead of the default one.
+SDK supports the ability to provide custom encryption/decryption support if you decide to use your own algorithm instead of the default one.

-TODO remove setCustomEncryption

-`storage.setCustomEncryption(configs)` allows you to pass an array of custom encryption configurations with the following schema, which enables custom encryption:
+`createStorage(options, customEncConfigs)` allows you to pass an array of custom encryption configurations with the following schema, which enables custom encryption:

 ```typescript
 {